-- 1. Looked After Children or previously Looked After Children who were immediately adopted or made the subject of a child arrangements order or a special guardianship order. - 2.
-Children for whom an exceptional medical or social need to attend this school is demonstrated. - 3.
-Children who are Baptised Catholic. - 4.
-Children with at least one parent who is a Baptised Catholic. - 5.
-Children with a sibling on roll at this school when the application is made. - 6.
-Children with at least one parent who is enrolled on a programme of preparation for Baptism into the Catholic Church when the application is made. - 7.
-Children who regularly attend (or whose parent regularly attends) a Christian church. - 8.
-Children who regularly attend (or whose parent regularly attends) a church of another faith tradition. - 9.
-Children with a parent who seeks education within the Catholic tradition. - 10.
-Children of members of staff employed at this school for more than two years when the application is made or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 11.
+- 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order. - 2.
+Priority will next be given to children based on their exceptional medical or social needs or those of a parent with evidence from a medical specialist or social worker of the child's or parent's need and why they must attend this school rather than any other, based on those needs. - 3.
+Priority will next be given to children who are Baptised Catholic. - 4.
+Priority will next be given to children with a parent who is a Baptised Catholic. - 5.
+Priority will next be given to children who are siblings of pupils on roll at this school. - 6.
+Priority will next be given to children with a parent who is enrolled on a programme of preparation for Baptism into the Catholic Church. - 7.
+Priority will next be given to children who regularly attend (or whose parents regularly attend) a Christian church. - 8.
+Priority will next be given to children who regularly attend (or whose parents regularly attend) a church of another faith tradition. - 9.
+Priority will next be given to children with a parent who seeks education within the Catholic tradition. - 10.
+Priority will next be given to children of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 11.
 Other children.